florianLopitaux/CppLogger/README.md

 ## Download it
 A [release package](https://github.com/florianLopitaux/CppLogger/releases/tag/release)
-is available to get the library in the version on your choice.
+is available to get the library in the version of your choice.
 <br/>
 An installation guide is provided in the release package to help you.